deepthipsu/SystemVerilog-simulation-of-DDR5-based-Memory-Scheduler/README.md

 Increment clock if processing is still to be done.
 Jump to next time if no more commands to be processed and end of file not reached.

 Test Plan:
 Approach to generate input file addresses: SV module Testmodule which displays the formatted 34 bit hex address from the provided combination of address components.
 Used it to update the excel spreadsheet with the required combination of testcases.

+Mode of Execution:
+Command Line - with makefile
+command:
+vsim -c -do "run -all" +in_file=testcase2.txt +out_file=output2.txt +debug=0 memory_scheduler

+Executable files created:
+memory_scheduler.sv - main module which calls the functions as required. declarations0.sv    - Package to declarations required by developer 1 declarations1.sv    - Package for declarations of developer 2 definitions0.sv     - Package with all the functions developed by developer 1 definitions1.sv     - Package with all the functions developed by developer 2 address_generator.sv- module to generate 34 bit hexadecimal address from bank, bank group and other combinations for testcase generation.